-This Statement of Accounts gives a true and fair view of the financial position of the Authority at the accounting date and its income and expenditure for the year ended 31 March 2023.

-Chief Financial Officer

-Dated: 1 10 2024
+This Statement of Accounts gives a true and fair view of the financial position of the I confirm that these accounts were approved under authority delegated to me at a Authority at the accounting date and its income and expenditure for the year ended 31 meeting of the Audit and Governance Committee on 16 July 2024.
+March 2023.
+Chief Financial Officer Chair of the Audit and Governance Committee Dated: 1 / 10 / 2024 Dated: 03/10/2024.